 Venue: NSCAP – Northern School of Child & Adolescent Psychotherapy, Bevan House, 34-36 Springwell Road, Leeds, LS12 1AW

 Fees: The complete training (5-day course plus supervision and assessment) costs £3,300

-Funded training by Health Education England for professionals in IAPT services in the North West.
+Funded training by Health Education England for professionals in IAPT services in the North West and Yorkshire / Humber regions.